 Knowledge of:

-• How to create a data catalog
+- How to create a data catalog (AWS Documentation: Getting started with the AWS Glue Data Catalog)

-• Data classification based on requirements
+- Data classification based on requirements (AWS Documentation: Data classification models and schemes)

-• Components of metadata and data catalogs
+- Components of metadata and data catalogs (AWS Documentation: AWS Glue Data Catalog)

 Skills in:

-• Synchronizing partitions with a data catalog
+- Synchronizing partitions with a data catalog (AWS Documentation: Best practices when using Athena with AWS Glue)

 Task Statement 2.3: Manage the lifecycle of data.